hellozhaoming/FCP-vasp-ase/README.md

                 defult:True
 '''

+Tips:
+The implicit solvent model will shield the dipole on the surface.
+Any additional dipole correction will lead to unphisical dipole, and the this code will not coverge to energy minimum with dipole correction.

 ## Other DFT-calculators
 This interface only support Vasp calculator.
 If you want to use other calculator, you should define the read_fermishift() function get_fermi_level()